 If you’re dehydrated on the inside, it will show on the outside too so make sure you drink plenty of water to help keep your hair and scalp hydrated.

-Using Head & Shoulders Instant Dry Scalp Shampoo moisturises a dry scalp caused by winter weather and temperature fluctuations between indoors and outdoors.
+Using Head & Shoulders Dry Scalp Care Shampoo moisturizes a dry scalp caused by winter weather and temperature fluctuations between indoors and outdoors.

 3. Avoid over-styling your hair

-Limit your use of tools like hair dryers and curling tongs, as the heat can dry out your hair and scalp, increasing the risk of damage.
+Limit your use of tools like hair dryers and curling irons, as the heat can dry out your hair and scalp, increasing the risk of damage.

 Struggling with heat-damaged hair?
-Try Repair & Care Shampoo.
+Try Repair & Protect Shampoo.